go-rod/rod/README.md

 - Microsoft Edge can pass all the unit tests.
 - Firefox is [supporting](https://wiki.mozilla.org/Remote) this protocol.
-- Safari doesn't have any plan to support it
+- Safari doesn't have any plan to support it yet.
-- IE won't support it
+- IE won't support it.

 ### Q: Why is it called Rod